Varshini-KM/SIH-25010/README.md

 <h3>Innovation and Uniqueness of the Solution</h3>
 1. Physical-Digital Hybrid Approach: Unlike mobile app-based solutions, Farm Doctor combines advanced AI technology with physical accessibility, addressing both infrastructure limitations and user comfort preferences simultaneously

 2. Zero-Learning Technology Interface: The kiosk design eliminates the need for farmers to learn new technology skills.
 Simple visual navigation, voice guidance, and familiar consultation workflow ensure immediate usability without training requirements

 3. Instant Problem Resolution: Real-time diagnostic capabilities provide immediate solutions for urgent agricultural issues such as pest identification, disease outbreaks, or soil deficiencies,Unlike traditional extension services, which may require days or weeks for advice, farmers can get timely recommendations on how to act.

 4. Continuous Learning Network: Each kiosk collects information on the problems reported and the solutions applied.
 Over time, this helps improve the accuracy and usefulness of the recommendations across all kiosks, allowing the system to offer more informed guidance based on practical experience.

 ## Technical Approach
 <h3>Technologies to be Used</h3>
 1. Software Development
-Backend: Django 4.2 with Python 3.11 for managing data and server processes.
+<b>Backend:</b> Django 4.2 with Python 3.11 for managing data and server processes.

-Databases: PostgreSQL for structured data, Redis for fast access
+<b>Databases:</b> PostgreSQL for structured data, Redis for fast access

-AI & ML: TensorFlow 2.13 and scikit-learn to analyze crop and soil data.
+<b>AI & ML:</b> TensorFlow 2.13 and scikit-learn to analyze crop and soil data.

-Computer Vision: OpenCV to detect pests, diseases, and nutrient deficiencies from images.
+<b>Computer Vision:</b> OpenCV to detect pests, diseases, and nutrient deficiencies from images.

-Voice Support: Google Cloud Speech-to-Text API trained in local agricultural terms.
+<b>Voice Support:</b> Google Cloud Speech-to-Text API trained in local agricultural terms.

 2. Hardware
 Computing: Intel NUC with GPU for processing images and AI tasks.